rkujawa/rk65c02/README.md

 On Fedora these can be installed with `gc-devel` and `uthash-devel` packages.

-If you want to build tests, `kyua` quality assurance toolkit, `atf` testing framework and `vasm` assembler are also necessary.
+If you want to build tests, `kyua` quality assurance toolkit, `atf` testing framework and `vasm` assembler (6502 with std syntax) are also necessary.